The following form should be used for inquiries. NOTE, we may not respond to the following:

 Veterinary CRO versus Veterinary SMO

 The terms veterinary site management organization (Veterinary SMO) and veterinary contract research organization (Veterinary CRO) are often used in the same context.
-However, their functions may differ just like the SMOs and CROs in human clinical research.
-One of the biggest distinctions between a veterinary SMO and veterinary CRO is patient interaction.
-CROs are rarely involved in patient interaction or site data acquisition, whereas an SMO is often responsible for managing patient visits and veterinary patient data collection.
+However, their functions may differ just like the SMOs and CROs involved with human clinical research.
+One distinction between a veterinary SMO and veterinary CRO is research subject (patient) interaction.
+CROs typically are not directly involved with patient interactions, where veterinary SMOs are usually responsible for enrolling subjects and acquiring data.

 Veterinary Contract Research Organization

 Veterinary CROs may provide a variety of services for the pharmaceutical industry.
 Veterinary CROs may have colony animals that are housed on-site and may be used for pK/pD, tolerance, and safety studies.
 However, many veterinary CROs don’t have colony animals and serve in the capacity of multi-site clinical trial management for field studies.
 The following lists some of the services that veterinary CROs may provide to clients:

 - research and development planning

 - clinical trial and project management

 - pre-clinical target animal clinical studies (GLP and GCP)